Kelly Hu: Activism

 Kelly Hu at the 2008 Democratic National Convention in Denver with Obama Delegate Curt Anderson.

-Hu has supported the Center for Asian Americans United for Self Empowerment and in 2004 starred in a public service announcement for them titled "The Least Likely" to encourage young Asian Americans to register and vote.
+Hu has supported the Center for Asian Americans United for Self Empowerment, and in 2004 she starred in a public service announcement for them titled "The Least Likely" to encourage young Asian Americans to register and vote.

-In 2007, Hu was a driver in the Toyota Pro/Celebrity Race, a national fund-raising program supporting children's hospitals throughout the United States.
-In April 2011, Hu was a celebrity host for Save the Children's "Caring for Japan's Keiki," a benefit for Japanese earthquake and tsunami victims.
-Also in 2011 she hosted a Celebrity Poker Tournament in support for Best Buddies International, a charity to which she has given support for several years.
+In 2007 Hu was a driver in the Toyota Pro/Celebrity Race, a national fund-raising program supporting children's hospitals throughout the United States.
+In April 2011 Hu was a celebrity host for Save the Children's "Caring for Japan's Keiki," a benefit for Japanese earthquake and tsunami victims.
+Also in 2011 she hosted a Celebrity Poker Tournament for Best Buddies International, a charity that she has supported for several years.

-In January 2008, Hu participated in a video for Barack Obama produced by will.i.am called "Yes We Can".
+In January 2008 Hu participated in a video for Barack Obama produced by will.i.am called "Yes We Can".
 She campaigned for Obama in Hawaii in the run-up to the February 19, 2008, Democratic caucuses.
-In February 2008, Hu also appeared in another viral video in support of Obama, "Sí Se Puede Cambiar", written and performed by Andrés Useche, directed by Eric Byler.
+In February 2008 Hu also appeared in another viral video in support of Obama, "Sí Se Puede Cambiar", written and performed by Andrés Useche, directed by Eric Byler.
 She was the emcee of the Asian American Action Fund's annual fundraiser on June 10, 2008.
 She was present at the 2008 Democratic National Convention.

-Hu has been active to protect the Hawaiian ecology.
-She supported Reef Check Hawaii by running in and successfully completing the Honolulu Marathon to raise awareness for the organization.
-She also gave support to the Shark Fin Ban which took effect in Hawaii July 2010.
-This made it illegal to possess, sell, or distribute shark fins in Hawaii.
+Hu has been active in protecting the Hawaiian ecology.
+She supported Reef Check Hawaii by running and successfully completing the Honolulu Marathon to raise awareness for the organization.
+She also gave support to the Shark Fin Ban which took effect in Hawaii in July 2010.